Cluster research again leads to a research breakthrough.

 Mike Fendricks in Tennessee

 Mike Fendricks was not in Tennessee in 1870.
-I assumed he was still living in Alabama at that point.
+I assumed he was still living in Alabama.

-I found Mike in 1900 (spelled Fendrix) and subsequently on all the other censuses until his death in 1928.
+I found his household in 1900 (spelled Fendrix) and subsequently on all the other censuses until his death in 1928.

 The most interesting thing in this census was that his father’s birthplace was Washington, DC.
 That is a good example of the evidence census records can provide if we search it thoroughly.

 I decided to use the principle of cluster research.
 Mike Fendricks lived with a man named Deed Suggs in 1920 who was also born in Alabama.
 Perhaps they migrated together?
-Focusing on Dee’s roots, he led me back to Lawrence County, Alabama.
+Focusing on Dee’s roots is exactly what led me back to Lawrence County, Alabama.

 When I traced some of these other Fendricks, I found another man named Mike “Fenrick” in 1880 in Lawrence County!
 Now I was really confused.Who was he?